step-security-bot/cia-compliance-manager/docs/architecture/MINDMAP.md

 ## Technical Implementation Mindmap

-**Architecture Focus:** Provides a technology-oriented view of the implementation stack, showing how different technologies work together to create a cohesive application.
+**🏛️ Architecture Focus:** Provides a technology-oriented view of the implementation stack, showing how different technologies work together to create a cohesive application.

-**Development Focus:** Highlights the modern framework choices, testing strategies, security layers, and development processes that ensure code quality and security.
+**🔧 Development Focus:** Highlights the modern framework choices, testing strategies, security layers, and development processes that ensure code quality and security.

 ```mermaid
 mindmap